carlos8f/salty/README.md

 ### Plaintext

-Appends a header to the message for verification, and pads the plaintext with random bytes.
+Appends a header to the message for verification, and pads the plaintext with null bytes.

 ```
 --------- + ------- + -------------------
- message     header     random bytes (?)
+ message     header      null bytes (?)
 ```

 ### Header